-- the rate of reimbursement is less than the prescribed rate, and - less than 8000 business kilometres are reimbursed in the tax year, and - no travel allowance is paid in addition to the reimbursed amount.
+• the rate of reimbursement is less than the prescribed rate, and

+- less than 8 000 business kilometres are reimbursed in the tax year, and - no travel allowance is paid in addition to the reimbursed amount.

 Code 3703 will not be assessed, and the employee will not have to claim business travel expenses on his annual return.
 If code 3702 is used, the employee must claim business travel expenses on his annual return, whether the employee has a 3701 travel allowance or not.
+Code 3703 may not be reflected on an IRP5/IT3(a) certificate together with code 3701 and/or 3702 from the 2014 year of assessment.